-The Collaborative for Educational Services Professional Development Department launched the Emerging America program in 2006 with a grant from the U.S. Department of Education Teaching American History Program.
-We support K-12 teachers of History with high quality workshops and courses in-person (in New England) and online.
+Emerging America supports K-12 teachers of History with high quality workshops and courses in-person (in New England) and online.
 We also advance civics and service-learning projects, build exemplary online exhibits, and post resources and information to this website and social media.
-Free online resources include exemplary lesson plans, primary source sets, assessments and other classroom activities and tools, a weekly History eNews resource blast, the Emerging America blog, Facebook, and Twitter.
-Current major programs are described below.
+Free online resources include exemplary lesson plans, K-5 curriculum, primary source sets, assessments, "Teaching Strategies" to advance accessibility, and other classroom activities and tools, a weekly History eNews resource blast, the Emerging America blog, Facebook, and Twitter.

 Due to a lack of background knowledge and discipline-specific as well as general academic vocabulary, struggling learners often have great difficulty with history.
 Such students may include Special Education students, English Learners, Court-Involved youth, Students with Limited or Interrupted Formal Education, and Culturally and Linguistically Diverse learners.
 Building on the Collaborative’s experience with struggling learners, Emerging America offers courses and online resources to help teachers to support these students.